coma-toast/pace-api/README.md

 # pace-api

-This is the API endpoint for the PaCE app.
-This API will be a liaison between the iOS app and the DB data
+This is the API for the PaCE app.
+This API will be a liaison between the iOS app and the Firestore DB.
+This a demo app and may not be fully functional.

 TODO: